0x7ffc/0x7ffc.github.io/_posts/2020-06-01-things-I-wish-I-knew-when-learning-c.md

 ## intprt_t / uintptr_t

-These two types are capable of holding pointers to objects (not pointers to funcitons).
+These two types are capable of holding pointers to objects (not pointers to functions).
 Use them when you want to do arithmetic operations on pointers other than `+` or `-`.
 Now you must wondering "why? why would I do that?", well for example, in the `Lua` languages implementation all values are represented using double precision number which is a technique call `NAN-tagging`.
 Here is the code for my toy languages implementation using `NAN-tagging`.

 ```c
 typedef uint64_t Value;  // you can use double here, only uint64_t is more convenient.